XuegongLab/neoguider/README.md

 After doing so, please set the full paths of netMHCpan and netMHCstabpan in the config.yaml file accordingly.

 (2) For using MixCR (TCR-clonotype detector), please obtain a license from https://licensing.milaboratories.com/ and then run the command ```software/mixcr activate-license``` to activate MixCR.

-Last but no the least, please be aware that UVC, netMHCpan, netMHCstabpan, PRIME, and MixCR are free for academic use but require commercial licensing for for-profit use.

 ## How to run